-Misadventure - refers to any other event beyond the student's control which allegedly affected their performance in the assessment task (e.g. death of a friend or family member, involvement in a traffic accident, isolation caused by a flood).
+Misadventure - refers to any other event beyond the student's control which allegedly affected their performance in the assessment task (e.g. death of a friend or family member, involvement in atraffic accident, isolation caused by a flood).
 You cannot submit an application on the basis of - misreading the exam timetables, misreading exam instructions, loss of study time, difficulties in preparation or loss of preparation time unless there are exceptional circumstances.

 It is the student's responsibility to perform/submit all tasks which are part of the assessment program.
 Assessment tasks must be submitted by the due date or performed at the specified time.
-Should a task be submitted or performed late, without first gaining an extension from the Year 11 Deputy Principal, the late submission of a task may result in losing 50% of the mark being awarded one day late or zero marks being awarded for that task being submitted two days late or more. (see section 3.14 below).
+Should a task be submitted or performed late, without first gaining an extension from the Year 11 Deputy Principal, then a 50% of mark will be awarded and then a mark of ZERO (see section 3.14 below).
 If an extension has been granted there is no mark penalty.

-Absence from school on the due date for the submission of an assessment task, or on the day of an assessment task, will not be regarded as satisfactory grounds for the granting of an extension of time.
+Absence from school on the due date for the submission of an assessment task, or on the day before an assessment task, will not be regarded as satisfactory grounds for the granting of an extension of time.
 This will not be varied unless there are exceptional circumstances (and only after consultation with the Year 11 Deputy Principal).

-Students are advised to complete all assessment tasks to the best of their ability if it is at all possible and to advise the Year 11 Deputy IMMEDIATELY if circumstances will prevent them from doing so.
-Students who are absent on the due date for the submission of an assessment task, or who are absent on the day of an assessment task, must submit an Assessment Task Review Application (see Appendices) to the Year 11 Deputy Principal.
-A student may also submit an Assessment Task Review Application to the Year 11 Deputy Principal if they believe that exceptional circumstances leading up to the task, or on the day of the task, adversely affected their performance in that task.
+Students are advised to complete all assessment tasks to the best of their ability if it is at all possible and to advise the HSC Deputy IMMEDIATELY if circumstances will prevent them from doing so.
+Students who are absent on the due date for the submission of an assessment task, or who are absent on the day before an assessment task, must submit an HSC Assessment Task Review Application (see Appendices) to the Year 11 Deputy Principal.
+A student may also submit an HSC Assessment Task Review Application to the Year 11 Deputy Principal if they believe that exceptional circumstances leading up to the task, or on the day of the task, adversely affected their performance in that task.

-3.7.1 ABSENCE ON THE DAY AN ASSESSMENT TASK IS TO BE SUBMITTED
+3.7.1 ABSENCE ON THE DAY OF AN ASSESSMENT TASK IS TO BE SUBMITTED